Therodore99/Wizard-Labyrinth/README.md

   ```

 ### Running
+1. Download all and unzip the folder

-1. Use the gradle command to run
+2. Use the gradle command to run
    ```sh
    gradle run
    ```